-Neurosurgeons also treat spinal cord injuries, neck pain, hip pain and leg pain, such as sciatica, shoulder problems, arthritis, back pain from a pinched nerve, herniated disc or bulging discs and other forms of back pain.
+A Neurosurgeon in Orange County also treats spinal cord injuries, neck pain, hip pain, and leg pain, such as sciatica, shoulder problems, arthritis, back pain from a pinched nerve, herniated disc or bulging discs, and other forms of back pain.
 In fact, lower back pain is a leading cause of disability globally.
-Nerve pain can show up many places in the body, therefore, neurosurgeons are able to treat areas outside of the back, neck, and head.
+Nerve pain can show up in many places in the body, therefore, neurosurgeons are able to treat areas outside of the back, neck, and head.

-Whether you need to find a neurosurgeon or a neurologist, either doctor can refer you to the medical specialist that is best suited to treat your specific medical condition.
+Whether you need to find a neurosurgeon or a neurologist, either doctor can refer you to the specialist that is best suited to treat your medical condition.

 What Exactly Is Neurosurgery?

 Over 1.5 billion people simply live with chronic pain.
 Chronic back pain is fairly common, though neck pain, headaches, and joint pain are other common types of chronic pain.
 This kind of pain can severely reduce one’s quality of life and keep them from doing activities that they enjoy and in some cases, even carrying out basic necessities.
 They may need to be on regular pain medication — in some cases, opioids — and be resigned to that cost for the rest of their lives.
 However, in some cases, neurosurgery might be able to help.
 Neurosurgical operations can work on everything from bulging discs to brain surgery, spinal fractures, or injuries to trigeminal neuralgia.
 If you’re living with chronic pain related to your back, neck, or head, you might want to consult your doctor about being referred to neurosurgery to see what your options might be.

 The image that jumps to most people’s minds when they think of neurosurgery is brain surgery.
 However, neurosurgery also covers much more than that.
 It’s a specialty that concerns itself with the nervous system and the things that support it.